Discover Inverness with megabus

 A trip to this part of the world wouldn’t be complete without visiting Loch Ness.
 The largest lake in Scotland by volume, it’s home to the legend that is the Loch Ness Monster.
-The best way to hunt down Nessie is by boat.
+The best way to hunt down Nessie is by tour.
 And if you don’t catch sight of the wiley sea creature, there’s always the stunning backdrop of misty mountains to make up for it.

 2. Taste Scotland’s finest at Tomatin Distillery